lukejacksonn/Actuate/README.md

 Actuate('tada')(document.body)
 ```

 Once the function has received both arguments, the animation will initiate.
-You can pass in any single HTML element.
-For example using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector):
+You can pass in any single HTML element as the `target` element.
+For example using the native [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) method:

 ```js
 Actuate('tada')(document.querySelector('.class'))